 - Optional: Let it set for about 20-30 minutes, then take a makeup brush and dust a little cornstarch/arrowroot powder over your face to create a matte finish.
 As mentioned above this is optional – we didn’t do it – but I did test it to make sure it would prevent smearing in little ones who are likely to touch their faces.

 These paints are more like a thick gloss than watercolors.

 My “blue” from India Tree was really more of a green.
 I could never get a true blue out of it.
-Also, for dark brown/black mix a smidge of all the colors together and added a little activated charcoal.
+Also, for dark brown or black, mix a smidge of all the colors together and add a little activated charcoal.
 It’s very non-toxic (you can actually find capsules of it in the supplement aisle because it’s used for detoxing.)

 Some colors (like yellow and pink) will not show up well without white base makeup.
 To whip up your own, mix non-toxic lotion with a little non-nano zinc oxide, or buy some organic diaper cream at the store that contains non-nano zinc.
 (Wondering what the heck non-nano zinc is?
 This article may help).
 Wait until the mixture dries before applying other paints.

 And finally, here’s a little color chart you might find helpful: